What does VPAT® stand for? VPAT stands for Voluntary Product Accessibility Template.

 The answers need to be clear with respect to what individual criterion the answer applies to.
 It is possible to either use a summary, selecting the worst case for the criteria, or to have separate answers or even tables for software, support documentation, authoring tools, etc., so long as the methodology used is made clear.

-It might seem obvious, but when you created an ACR, make sure you make it accessible if you transform it into another format, such as Adobe PDF.
+It might seem obvious, but when you create an ACR, make sure you make it accessible if you transform it into another format, such as Adobe PDF.

 How do customers use the ACR?